Categories

 • 3' end primary quencher (such as BHQ1)

-• Internal secondary quencher (such as Iowa Black RQ)
+• Internal secondary quencher (e.g., Iowa Black RQ)

 • Probe length up to 40 bp